ipnpsychedelics/ipnpsychedelics.github.io/README.md

 - **Psychedelic Mixtapes**: exploring the intersection of psychedelics and music.
 We believe music has tremendous power in creating and nurturing transformative experiences.
 We like to jokingly call ourselves “Qualia Engineers”.
   - Project Stage: _early_, _ongoing_

-Also see work in progress documentation for IPNLabs, an innovative lab for psychedelic projects within the umbrella of the Intercollegiate Psychedelics Network, [here](https://docs.google.com/document/d/1TJb5Y7a4AKiXckpVOs6ES_BQ1y1nY3lGWjpHorJyjsg/edit?usp=sharing); all readers are invited to comment directly on the file and give real time feedback
+Also see work in progress documentation for **IPNLabs** (an innovative lab for psychedelic projects within the umbrella of the Intercollegiate Psychedelics Network) [here](https://docs.google.com/document/d/1TJb5Y7a4AKiXckpVOs6ES_BQ1y1nY3lGWjpHorJyjsg/edit?usp=sharing); all readers are invited to comment directly on the file and give real time feedback

 # Code of Ethics
 - IPN does not facilitate the creation, distribution, or ingestion of psychedelic substances where it is unlawful